mountaineerbr/shellDatediff/man/datediff.sh.1.md

 then input must be formatted as **ISO-8601** or **UNIX time**.

 If _DATE_ is not set, defaults to _now_.
-If only one _DATE_ is set, the first one is assumed to be _now_ or _1970_.
+If only one _DATE_ is set, the first one is assumed to be _now_ (or _1970_ as last fallback).

 To flag _DATE_ as UNIX time, prepend an "at" sign "_\@_" to it or set **option -r**.

 Stdin input is expected to have one _DATE_ string per line (max two lines) or two ISO-8601 _DATES_ separated by space in a single line.
-Input is processed in a best effort basis.
+Input is processed in a best-effort basis.

 # DATE AND TIME OUTPUT

 Output "RANGES" section displays intervals in different units of time (years, or months, or weeks, or days, or hours, or minutes, or seconds alone).
-It also displays a compound time range with all the mentioned units into consideration to each other.
+It also displays a compound time range, considering all units relative to each other.

 Single _UNIT_ time periods can be displayed in table format with **option -t**.
-The decimal scale factor may be set with command line **option -NUM** where _NUM_ is an integer.
+The decimal scale factor can be set with command line **option -NUM** where _NUM_ is an integer.
 The least significant digit of the result is subject to rounding.